RocKwiz

 RocKwiz is an Australian television live music trivia quiz show, focused on rock music and featuring different guest artist musicians who perform live in each episode.
 The show was co-created by Brian Nankervis, Peter Bain-Hogg, and Ken Connor.
-It was originally broadcast on SBS and premiered in 2005 also on Foxtel's Max but now airs on Foxtel.
-The 14th season, which was the final season aired by SBS, premiered on 7 May 2016.
-Season 14 consisted of seven episodes, recorded between February and April 2016, with the theme "RocKwiz Salutes The Legends".
-The final episode aired on 25 June 2016.
-The series won the 2007 AACTA Award for Best Light Entertainment Television Series and was nominated in the same category three times, it was also nominated for a Helpmann Award.
-On 3 February, 2019 it was announced that SBS would no longer be commissioning any more TV episodes although the live touring shows would continue.
-In 2023, a new series was commissioned by Foxtel, with some changes to the format including a focus on more recent music and filming in a studio.
+It was originally broadcast on SBS and premiered in 2005.
+The 14th season was the final season produced by SBS, with the final episode airing on 25 June 2016.
+In October 2022, it was announced that a new series would be commissioned by Foxtel. and will air on Fox8 in 2023 with eight 30-minute episodes, with some changes to the format due to the shorter episodes and filming in a studio.

-In October 2022, it was announced the series will be revived by Foxtel and will air on Fox8 in 2023 with eight 30 minute long episodes.